cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 #### 2.6.1 Draft route

-This endpoint serves to draft a contract lifecycle for the specified contract.
-Users can _EITHER_ send a `POST` request to create a new instance _OR_ send a `PUT` request to update the draft lifecycle at the following endpoint:
+This endpoint serves to draft a new contract, inclusive of its lifecycle and the schedule.
+Users can _EITHER_ send a `POST` request to create a new instance _OR_ send a `PUT` request to update the draft contract at the following endpoint:

 ```
 <baseURL>/vis-backend-agent/contracts/draft
 ```

-Note that this route does require the following `JSON` request parameters:
+Note that this route will interact with the [schedule route](#262-schedule-route) directly, and users should not sent a separate request to the schedule route unless they wish to interact with the schedule.
+The draft route will require the following `JSON` request parameters:

 ```json
 {